boc0/gdml/README.md

 python3.9 -m experiments.similarity
 ```

+The resulting learning curves will be placed in the `experiments/results` folder.

 ---
 The `notebooks` folder contains jupyter notebooks in part deriving the implementaition of KRR for energy and then for dipole moment prediction, as well as one exploring the model's errors.